-I was previously a Principal Investigator at the Max Planck Institute of Animal Behavior and a Lecturer at the University of Konstanz.
-Prior to this, I was a Postdoctoral Researcher at the University of Oxford and the University of California Davis.
+I was previously a Principal Investigator at the Max Planck Institute of Animal Behavior, a Principal Investigator at the Centre for the Advanced Study of Collective Behaviour, and a Lecturer at the University of Konstanz.
+Prior to this, I was a Postdoctoral Researcher at the University of Oxford and a Smithsonian Tropical Research Institute fellow based at the University of California Davis.
 I studied my PhD at the Edward Grey Institute of Field Ornithology at the University of Oxford.

 In 2018, I was awarded the Christopher Barnhard award for Outstanding Contributions by a New Investigator by the Association for the Study of Animal Behaviour.
-In 2019, I was awarded an ERC Starting Grant on The Ecology of Collective Behaviour, and included in the ISI Highly Cited Researchers list.
+In 2019, I was awarded an ERC Starting Grant on The Ecology of Collective Behaviour.
+I have been included in the 2019, 2020, and 2021 ISI Highly Cited Researchers lists.